 The story’s point of view (POV) has plenty to do with how invested you become in the main character’s storyline — or in those of supporting characters.

 First-person point of view usually draws the reader right into the main character’s head.
 You get to see and process everything from that character’s perspective.

 Unfortunately, that also means, you see all the other characters from that one (possibly myopic) point of view.

-With third person limited, you see all the characters from the point of view of an impartial narrator, but you don’t get to see inside anyone’s head or heart.
-There’s more distance between reader and character, but at least there’s no head-hopping.
+With third-person limited, you see all the characters from the point of view of an impartial narrator, but you don’t get to see inside anyone’s head or heart.
+There’s more distance between the reader and character, but at least there’s no head-hopping.

 The limited third person narrator only knows what they can see from the outside; so that’s all the reader can see, too.
 But the outside can reveal plenty.